websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/maintaining-a-liferay-installation/patching-dxp-7-3-and-earlier/installing-patches-for-dxp-7-3-and-earlier.md

-# Installing Patches for DXP 7.3 SP2 and Earlier
+# Installing Patches

 > Subscribers

-The [Patching Tool](../reference/installing-the-patching-tool.md) applies Fix Packs (including Security Fix Packs and Service Packs) for Liferay DXP 7.3 SP2 and earlier only.
+The [Patching Tool](../reference/installing-the-patching-tool.md) applies Fix Packs (including Security Fix Packs and Service Packs) for versions before Liferay DXP 7.3 SP3 only.
 It also applies Hotfixes for any DXP version.

 ```{note}
 If you're applying an Update (or Security Update) on Liferay DXP 7.3 SP3+, please see [Updating Liferay](../updating-liferay.md).